rlribeiro96/weather-app/README.md

 To run the project you have to open it using Android Studio, and either build in a virtual device or a physical Android device.

+WeatherApp still needs some better improvements like:-
+- First opening the app show the current location weather
+- More solid MVVM architecture implementation
+- Error handling more efficiently
+- Dleaner code
+- Dependency injection

-WeatherApp still needs some better improvements like a more solid MVVM architecture implementation, error handling more efficiently and a cleaner code as well, but unfortunately due to a tight schedule and busy days, they could not be implemented.
+Unfortunately due to a tight schedule and busy days, they could not be implemented.